tiyd-rails-2015-05/crash_course/README.md

   * Door lock
   * All the apps and websites you use ALL THE TIME.

-Then, as an instructor, start pontificating on things.

 * We're not going to teach you how to program an elevator, but once you've finished one of our classes, you're equipped to move in that direction next if you want to.
 * You WILL be equipped to write websites and some kinds of apps by the end of one of our classes, and if you REALLY want to program an elevator, we'd probably let you do it for part of your final project.
-* Describe the differences between Durham's three courses.

 ## Ruby

+* Anyone know the difference between Ruby and Rails?
+* History of Ruby
+  * Matz
+  * MINASWAN
-* The first part of the class will be focused on fundamentals of programming, and
+* The first part of the class will be focused on fundamentals of programming, and the second part will be on building web apps.
 * Let's write a program that can guess a number between 1 and 1,000,000.
 * Start by live coding a guess-in-order game.
 * Ask the students to talk about how they'd do it in their heads.